dsbmac/variety-goodreads-quotes/README.md

 # variety-goodreads-quotes
-Goodreads plugin for Variety wallpaper changer
+Goodreads quotes plugin for Variety wallpaper changer.
+You can add quotes to your desktop wallpaper with this plugin.

 Installation: